 I don't want it.

-And so uh good for you.
+And so good for you.

 I'm just glad you're doing okay.

-Uh we're not gonna forget Texas either.
+We're not going to forget Texas either.

 Look, help is on its way.

-I'm glad we didn't have the the bigger storm that was possible and the damage and destruction that was possible.
+I'm glad we didn't have the bigger storm that was possible and the damage and destruction that was possible.

 So you're all in our thoughts and prayers.

-We gotta take a quick break.
+We've got to take a quick break.

-I think one of the most important monologues on Hannity tonight that I've given since uh Donald Trump's been elected.
+I think one of the most important monologues on Hannity tonight that I've given since Donald Trump's been elected.

-10 Eastern.
+Eastern.

 He likes me anyway.

-Here's what I told my son, Mr. President.
+Here's what I told myself, Mr. President.

-And it'll make us more productive, too.
+Oh, it's going to work out, and it'll make us more productive, too.

-And he's on the Senate floor.
+That's Chuck Schumer, and he's on the Senate floor.

-Jonathan Gillum is back with us as well as Rick Unger.
+Jonathan Gillum is back with us, as well as Rick Unger.

-And my take, guys, is very, very simple that Republicans screwed the president.
+And my take, guys, is very, very simple: that Republicans screwed the president.

 Their colossal failure, inability to get things done, has resulted in him rushing over to Rick Unger's friends.